A hit-and-run scooter crash nearly killed him. Now he’s fighting for the data that could reveal the rider’s identity.

 [A Lime scooter accident left Ashanti Jordan in a vegetative state.
 Now her mother is suing on her behalf.]

-Medeiros’ lawyer, Bryant Greening, — the co-founder of LegalRideshare, a firm that specializes in cases involving rideshare drivers and passengers — said he intends to uncover the identity of the individual who injured his client.
+Medeiros’s lawyer, Bryant Greening — the co-founder of LegalRideshare, a firm that specializes in cases involving ride-hailing drivers and passengers — said he intends to uncover the identity of the individual who injured his client.
 This week, he filed a petition in court seeking the location and rider data from all e-scooter companies that were operating in Chicago at the time of the accident.

 Greening said his office resorted to a petition after e-scooter companies refused to cooperate with his requests for assistance and he began fearing crucial evidence from his client’s crash could be lost.